tmachalewski/CVEsImpactDataset/README.md

 # CVEsImpactDataset
-## Efficiency of consensual transformation matrix
+## Efficiency of the consensual transformation matrix
 The consensually agreed, by our experts, matrix is available at [Matrix_Consensual.xlsx](Transformation_matrices/Matrix_Consensual.xlsx).
 It allows for an easy attribution of effects to CVEs.